vsmicrogenomics/bed-annotator/README.md

 chr1    10308880    10309000    10270863.0  10441661.0  KIF1B
 chr1    10316282    10316402    10270863.0  10441661.0  KIF1B

-Script Details
+## Script Details
 The script reads a BED file, queries the Ensembl REST API for gene information, and writes the annotations back to a new BED file.
 The following information is added to each region in the BED file:

 Gene start position
 Gene end position
 Gene name
-Citation
-If you use this script in your research, please cite Ensembl:

-Yates AD, Allen J, Amode RM, et al. Ensembl 2020.
-Nucleic Acids Res.
-2020 Jan 8;48(D1) . doi: 10.1093/nar/gkz966.
-PMID: 31691826; PMCID: PMC7145702.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+## Acknowledgments
 This script uses the Ensembl REST API to retrieve gene annotations.
 We thank the Ensembl team for providing this valuable resource.

-Contact
-For any issues or questions, please contact drvsbio@gmail.com.
+## Citation

+If you use this script for your research, please consider citing it as follows:
+Sharma, V. (2024). bed-annotator.py [Python script].
+Retrieved from https://github.com/vsmicrogenomics/bed-annotator